adriancorrendo/soiltestcorr/README.md

 # Description <br/>

-The goal of `soiltestcorr` is to assist users on reproducible analysis of relationships between crop relative yield (ry) and soil test values (stv) following different approaches. <br/>
+The goal of `soiltestcorr` is to assist users on reproducible analysis of relationships between crop relative yield (RY) and soil test values (STV) following different approaches. <br/>

 The available methods of correlation analysis in `soiltestcorr` are:
 <br/>